IHE/ITI.Topologies/WTF.md

 ### Multi-Layered Document Sharing Network
 A **Multi-Layered Document Sharing Network** is a document sharing network that contains other document sharing networks as members.
 That is to say, such a network is a "network of networks".

-For the sake of clarity, this whitepaper will refer to the most atomic actors in a multi-layered network as the "bottom" layers, and the least atomic actors as the "top" layers.
+For the sake of clarity, this white paper will refer to the most atomic actors in a multi-layered network as the "bottom" layers, and the least atomic actors as the "top" layers.

 ![Multi-Layered Diagram](images/multi_layered_network.png)

-**Figure # - Example Multi-Layered Network**
+**Figure 1.3-1: Example Multi-Layered Network**

 ### Document Sharing Federation
 **Document Sharing Federation** refers to the act of architecting a document sharing network such that actors within the network exchange healthcare documents directly with one another rather than through a central actor.